mspraggs/pyQCD/README.md

 It's highly unlikely you'll be content to run with the default run script configuration, so here's a summary of the command line parameters for the run script:

+* --L=X, where X is the given number of sites along each spatial side of the lattice
-* --n=X, where X is the given number of sites per side of the lattice (so you'll end up with a X^4 size lattice)
+* --T=X, where X is the given number of sites along each temporal side of the lattice
 * --beta=X, where X is the QCD beta value
 * --u0=X, where X is the tadpole improvement factor
 * --action=N, N is an integer specifying the lattice gauge action (0 gives Wilson, 1 is rectangle improved, 2 is twisted rectangle improved)